department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/initiatives/community-care-direct-scheduling/functionality/04-04-2024-what-we-know.md

 To be solved for later:

 - Is there a maximum number of days out that Veterans can schedule an appointment?
 - Would an approved referral including number of appointments allowed?
 And if so, how would keep track of the number of booked and/or completed appointments to know if a Veteran can continue booking appointments?
+- Where does insurance come into play?
+Is it provided with the authorized referral, and therefore we only show providers that accept that insurance?
+Or does insurance not matter when selecting a CC provider?

 ## Functional rules for selecting a provider based on CC eligibility logic